davidclarke1995/UWPApp-Saved-by-the-Ball/README.md

  ## Features that I wanted

  Before Visual Studio crashed, I had been working extensively on a local database using SQLite.
-What the idea was that each team page would have clickable tiles with pics of players faces from that team.
+The idea was that each team page would have clickable tiles with pictures of players faces from that team.
+The user could click into a tile and read stats.
+The stats I had were: Name, age, shirt number and rating out of 100.
+With more time and in the future, I can add more statistics to this and feature more players.
+There is an empty tile also that when the user selects, they can input their own player.
+This can be anyone from a real footballer to the user themself.
+From here they can alter the stats as much as they would like.
+I had it working as much as it would read in a file and output what the user has written.
+I was unable to regenerate new tiles after one had been made.

+ Another feature that I was working on but never got to include in my project was a different rating system.
+I was able to have clickable stars that would be golden when selected and greyed out depending on the rating given.
+The rating in number would also be shown beside the stars.
+This is as far as I got but with more time and less disruption, I would have loved to have a "Favourites" tab on the menu and use a local storage that the user can give a rating to a player and favourite them and the player (along with their info) would save into the favourites page.

  ## Features of the project